calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-05-02-beginners-guide-to-view-modifiers-swiftui.md

 In the next blog post I'll discuss about applying view modifiers on buttons and how can we start having a mini-ui-library suited for a SwiftUI project.
 Stay close!

-# Call-to-action
+# Let's stay in touch!

 If you enjoy what I write, please follow my activity wherever you prefer: [Dev.to](https://dev.to/calin_crist), [Medium](https://medium.com/@calin_crist) or on my very own gatsby powered blog [calincrist.com](https://www.calincrist.com).

-If you want to have a chat or simply see what I'm up to, follow me on [Twitter](https://twitter.com/calin_crist).
+Follow me on [Twitter](https://twitter.com/calin_crist) if you want to have a chat or simply see what I'm up to.
+I try to post something there every day.